-Midway through that second day’s ride, though, my quadriceps began to really hurt, and I questioned my ability to finish the route.
-Then I noticed how I was holding my quadriceps muscles in an isometric contraction- the kind you might do if you were holding a squat position, or lifting a heavy box.
+Midway through that second day’s ride, though, my quads began to really hurt, and I questioned if I could finish the route.
+Then I noticed how I was holding my quadriceps muscles in an isometric contraction – the kind you might do if you were holding a squat position, or lifting a heavy box.

 A Wonderful Thing Happened

-I’m thinking of those times when I worry too much.
+I’m thinking not of muscle tension, but of emotional tension, especially the times when I worry too much.

 Worry is neither good or bad.
 It can be a signal that helps us prepare for the risks or threats we might face.
-But too much of it can create physiological and emotional stress.
-It can get in the way of our doing our best.
+But too much of it can create a stress reaction that affects body and mind.
 It can keep us from enjoying the moment, tire us out or keep us from offering our best.

 What if We Could Relax Our “Worry Muscle?”

 I have a meeting coming up that gets my worry muscle all tensed up.
-It will involve a conversation that I wish I didn’t have to hold.
-It’s is likely to be difficult, and the likely outcome is one I hope to avoid, but fear I cannot.
+It involves a conversation that I wish I didn’t have to hold.
+It’s is likely to be difficult, and the most likely outcome is one I’d like to avoid.

 I have to have the discussion, and I can’t do my best in the meeting if my “worry muscle” is in knots.

-I want to bring my most confident, present, open and thoughtful self to this meeting.
-I am more likely to be able to do that by relaxing my “worry muscle.”
-Here’s how I’ll do that.
+I want to bring my most confident, present, open, and thoughtful self to this meeting.
+I’m more likely to be able to do that if I can relax my “worry muscle.”
+Here’s how I’m doing that.